angrylearners/dungeon_crawl/README.md

 0 0 0 7 0 0 0 0 0 0 <p>
 0 0 0 0 0 0 7 0 0 0 <p>
 0 0 0 0 0 0 0 0 0 4 <p>
 > Allow the user (marked by G in the example) to move either up, down, left, or right each turn.
 If the player steps on a trap then they lose.
-If the make it to the treasure 'X' then they win.
+If the make it to the treasure 'X' then they win.<p>
-> ★★ Add enemies that move randomly in any direction once per turn. (enemies just like traps cause the player to lose if touched)
+> ★★ Add enemies that move randomly in any direction once per turn. (enemies just like traps cause the player to lose if touched)<p>
 > HINT: Don't let the player move off the gameboard!
-You program will crash if they move off the top or bottom of the board!
+You program will crash if they move off the top or bottom of the board!<p>
-(the same holds true for enemies)
+(the same holds true for enemies)<p>

 ## How to play this game
 ```bash